microsoftgraph/dataconnect-solutions/solutions/ona/PreRequisites/README.md

 On that screen, on top of providing information about the resource group and region to deploy the components into, they will need to provide the following information:

 - Application Id to be used by MGDC (from step #3, ending in e430)
-- Application secret for that app
+- Application secret (Note: the secret is the value generated in Step 10 above) for that app

 Once all required information has been provided, click on the Review + create button at the bottom of the page: